sarahqaisi26/apartment-price-prediction/README.md

 | 9 | Notebook | [View](notebooks/apartment_price_prediction.ipynb) |
 | 10 | Dashboard | [View](dashboards/) |

+---

 ## What We Built

-A machine learning model trained on 603 real apartment transactions across 8 Jordanian cities.
-Given any apartment's documented features — size, location, floor, age, amenities — the model predicts its fair market price in milliseconds.
+A machine learning model trained on **603 real apartment transactions** across **8 Jordanian cities**.
+Given any apartment's documented features — size, location, floor, age, amenities — the model predicts its fair market price **in milliseconds**.

-No site visit.
+**No site visit.
 No subjectivity.
-No inconsistency.
+No inconsistency.**

 The best model, Gradient Boosting, explains **72.5% of the variance** in apartment prices with an average error of **15,193 JOD** — comparable to the gap between two independent human appraisers.